St. George Drug Possession Lawyer

 Ready to Protect Your Rights & Freedom

-Whether you were arrested for drug possession or drug sale/distribution in Utah, a conviction can result in harsh criminal penalties.
+Whether you were arrested for drug possession or drug sale/distribution in Utah, a conviction can result in harsh criminal charges.
 In addition, having a drug crime conviction on your criminal record can make it extremely difficult to gain employment, apply for college, find housing, and live a normal life.
 Collateral consequences of any drug conviction in Utah can include driver license suspension and denial of professional licenses.
 An important step to take when facing such criminal charges is to hire an experienced criminal defense lawyer help you avoid conviction or serving serious penalties such as jail or prison time.

 Utah divides controlled substances or drugs into five “Schedules.”
 Schedule I narcotics are considered the most dangerous because of their high probability of abuse/addiction and no accepted medical use.
 On the other end, Schedule V narcotics do not lead to abuse/addiction with wide accepted medical value.